SUZANNE GRALA / SCIENCE PHOTO LIBRARY SUZANNE GRALA / SCIENCE PHOTO LIBRARY

 Cutaneous larva migrans infection.
-Close-up of the skin of a patient with cutaneous larva migrans (CLM) infection.
+Foot of a patient with cutaneous larva migrans (CLM) infection (red line).
 CLM is a skin disease in humans, caused by larvae of various nematode parasites of the hookworm family (Ancylostomatidae) that live in the patient's skin.
 One of the most common species causing this disease is Ancylostoma braziliense.
 Treatment is with anthelmintic drugs.

 Model release not required.
 Property release not required.